-The effect of broad bracketing also held in the face of real-world feedback.
+The effect of broad bracketing also held when the researchers controlled for participants’ personal experiences with floods.
 A variety of prior studies suggest that, over time, people weigh risk by leaning primarily on their own experiences.
 When homeowners decide whether they should buy flood insurance each year, their choices are reinforced by whether the waters have risen in recent memory; the more years without a flood, the more cavalier homeowners become.
-Yet Chaudhry, Hand, and Kunreuther observe that when they [the researchers] broad bracketed the risks, more people continued to buy flood insurance.
+Yet in the online experiments that mentioned flooding, more study participants continued to buy hypothetical flood insurance when the risks were broad bracketed.
 And while overall demand for insurance ebbs as premiums rise, the proportionate contribution from broad bracketing persists.

 Broad bracketing is unlikely to change consumers’ behavior much unless the cumulative probabilities of a given event are large enough to grab lapels, the researchers acknowledge.
 Indeed, one experiment indicates that if the risk of flooding is 1 percent annually, it could help to present that as a 10 percent risk of flood over 10 years.
 However, if the annual risk is just 0.1 percent, presenting that as a 1 percent risk over the decade might not be enough.
 Insurers might want to consider instead extending the time horizon further and say there’s an 18 percent chance of one or more floods over 200 years.